-Finally, the elephant on the dock: the electrically accentuated hard top.
-According to Stephen Julius, strategic advisor of Chris-Craft, the company spent 18 months developing the 28 GT and “a decent chunk of it went into how we design and integrate that hard top.”
-If you’re an owner looking to spend time with your kids out on the water, the hard top with a tow bar is likely a welcome addition.
-But for everyone else, the hard top is a nice covering with a canvas top that extends aft, offering protection for those sitting in the cockpit, too.
+Finally, the elephant on the dock: the electrically accentuated hardtop.
+According to Stephen Julius, strategic advisor of Chris-Craft, the company spent 18 months developing the 28 GT and “a decent chunk of it went into how we design and integrate that hardtop.”
+If you’re an owner looking to spend time with your kids out on the water, the hardtop with a tow bar is likely a welcome addition.
+But for everyone else, it’s a nice covering with a canvas top that extends aft, offering protection for those sitting in the cockpit, too.
 It also folds down electronically—a nice touch when trailering, storing or for the odd bridge clearance.
 “We’ve never spent this long designing a boat,” said Julius.
 “We wanted to include every single practical element that you would find in a family day boat.”
 It shows.

 Displ.: 6,948 lbs.

 Water: 9 gal

 Std.
 Power: Mercury 350-hp V8 6.2L DTS outboard or Volvo 350-hp V8-CE 5.3L